 Nina has written on global migration and refugee politics.
 She examined whether social media is a platform for supporting or attacking refugees.
 In December 2018, she analysed whether the UN Global Compact is a major breakthrough.
 She commented on New Zealand’s proposed humanitarian visa for climate refugees, and subsequently discussed why New Zealand did not go through with the visa.
 In late summer of 2015, Nina advocated for more humanitarian policy to refugees and completed a solidarity swim from Turkey into Greek waters.

-She has also written a number of articles on New Zealand foreign policy, including on what a progressive foreign policy could look like, and how New Zealand could use its influence during the COVID crisis.
+She has written a number of articles on New Zealand foreign policy, including on what a progressive foreign policy could look like, and how New Zealand could use its influence during the COVID crisis.
 She has advocated for a debate with more diverse voices on New Zealand’s role in the world, and outlined how New Zealand’s Labour-led government could rethink its foreign policy on gender equality, aid and indigenous relations.
 She has also co-founded a new independent organization, New Zealand Alternative, which promotes a progressive role for New Zealand in the World.
 She is a regular commentator on international relations on Radio New Zealand, Nights.
+In 2020 she edited a book on New Zealand’s role in the world: Beyond These Shores, Aotearoa and the World.

 During the COVID crisis she also wrote an article with Dr. Jess Auerbach on the need for a new approach to social sciences and humanities.